 This article was originally published in the September/October 2022 issue of BIC Magazine.
 Sometimes changes are made for length, or to reflect the publication's style guidelines.
 It is re-published here in its entirety.

 Protecting workers from on-site hazards is a complex task.
 However, soliciting hazard protection analyses and addressing as many risks as possible can protect workers, prevent fines, and improve a company’s reputation.

 This article was originally published in the January 2021 issue of BIC Magazine.
 It is re-published here in its entirety.

-This article was originally published in the September 2020 issue of BIC magazine, but had to be edited for brevity.
+This article was originally published in the September 2020 issue of BIC magazine, but was edited for brevity.
 It is published here in its entirety.
 It was written by Bryan Bulling, one of RedGuard's subject matter experts and our Northeast Regional Area Manager.

 The following article was originally published in the May 2020 issue of BIC magazine.
 It's published here in its entirety, including details that were edited out of the original article for space.
 It was written by Bryan Bulling, one of RedGuard's subject matter experts and our Northeastern US Regional Area Manager.
 While the use of blast-resistant buildings is widespread, there are still many in the industry who have not utilized modular buildings during outages and projects.
 Instead, they stage operations outside the facility and transport labor in and out.